Parallel port: Centronics

 An Wang, Robert Howard and Prentice Robinson began development of a low-cost printer at Centronics, a subsidiary of Wang Laboratories that produced specialty computer terminals.
 The printer used the dot matrix printing principle, with a print head consisting of a vertical row of seven metal pins connected to solenoids.
 When power was applied to the solenoids, the pin was pushed forward to strike the paper and leave a dot.
 To make a complete character glyph, the print head would receive power to specified pins to create a single vertical pattern, then the print head would move to the right by a small amount, and the process repeated.
-On their original design, a typical glyph was printed as a matrix seven high and five wide, while the "A" models used a print head with 9 pins and formed glyphs that were 9 by 7.
+On their original design, a typical glyph was printed as a matrix seven high and five wide, while the "A" models used a print head with nine pins and formed glyphs that were nine by seven dots.

 This left the problem of sending the ASCII data to the printer.
 While a serial port does so with the minimum of pins and wires, it requires the device to buffer up the data as it arrives bit by bit and turn it back into multi-bit values.
 A parallel port makes this simpler; the entire ASCII value is presented on the pins in complete form.
 In addition to the eight data pins, the system also needed various control pins as well as electrical grounds.
 Wang happened to have a surplus stock of 20,000 Amphenol 36-pin micro ribbon connectors that were originally used for one of their early calculators.
 The interface only required 21 of these pins, the rest were grounded or not connected.
 The connector has become so closely associated with Centronics that it is now popularly known as the "Centronics connector".